PoolSolutions Swimmer's Ear FAQ

 • If you are particularly susceptible, use ear drops before swimming, as well.

-While ear infections often occur subsequent to swimming in well sanitized pools, when 20% or more of a swim team gets infections simultaneously, there is a good chance that one of the pools they have recently swum in is badly sanitized.
+While ear infections often occur after swimming even in well sanitized pools, if 20% or more of a swim team gets infections simultaneously, there is a good chance that one of the pools they have recently swum in is badly sanitized.

 And, keep in mind that if you've (or your child) has had multiple cases of otitis externa, REGULAR preventative use of non-irritating ear drops can work wonders, and should be a part of your swimming routine.
 Drops and swimsuits should go together!